noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ## Physics IA2 Report Structure

-### `Hey Mr Ace,
+### `Hey Mr Ace,`
 `please excuse the trash formatting in this, The prompts/titles will be absent or more relevant in my final submission.
-Did some AI magic and got it to generate them from the task sheet and sample responses, as well as the (I'll explain it in class. im not cheating I promise).
+Did some AI magic and got it to generate them from the task sheet and sample responses, as well as the work I had already done to make sure it still matched up.
+(I'll explain it in class. im not cheating I promise).`

 `anyways, also missing at the moment are some graphs/figures and referencing`

+`good luck`

 ## 1. Research Question: